NeuroPhysIIR/chiir2025/content/schedule/_index.md

 9. Skinner’s Black Box: Computational Approaches to Adaptive User Behaviour Under Cognitive Constraints (Fletcher Scott)
 10. What Should We Teach in Neurophysiological Interactive Information Retrieval?
 (Damiano Spina)
 11. Neural Signatures of Query Precision: A Neurophysiological Investigation of User Responses to Varying Levels of Query Specificity in LLM-Based Search (Shuoqi Sun)
+12. Position Context Is All You Need (Flora Salim)